-If you are using default Hazelcast instance (Hazelcast.getDefaultInstance()) or creating new Hazelcast instance with passing null parameter (Hazelcast.newHazelcastInstance(null)), Hazelcast will look into two places for the configuration file:
+If you are creating new Hazelcast instance with passing null parameter to Hazelcast.newHazelcastInstance(null) or just using empty factory method Hazelcast.newHazelcastInstance(), Hazelcast will look into two places for the configuration file:

-• System property: Hazelcast will first check if "hazelcast.config" system property is set to a file path.
-Example: -Dhazelcast.config=C:/myhazelcast.xml.

-• Classpath: If config file is not set as a system property, Hazelcast will check classpath for hazelcast.xml file.
+- System property: Hazelcast will first check if "hazelcast.config" system property is set to a file path.
+Example: -Dhazelcast.config=C:/myhazelcast.xml. - Classpath: If config file is not set as a system property, Hazelcast will check classpath for hazelcast.xml file.
 If Hazelcast doesn't find any config file, it will happily start with default configuration (hazelcast-default.xml) located in hazelcast.jar.
 (Before configuring Hazelcast, please try to work with default configuration to see if it works for you.
 Default should be just fine for most of the users.
 If not, then consider custom configuration for your environment.)